A Unified Algebraic Framework for Subspace Pruning in Koopman Operator Approximation via Principal Vectors: Simulation Results

 This system possesses two stable equilibria at $x = (\pm 1, 0)$ and an unstable equilibrium at the origin.
 Its rich nonlinear dynamics make it an ideal testbed for evaluating Koopman operator approximation methods.

 To assess the efficiency gains of the rank-one update scheme (Algorithm \ref{alg:efficient_computation}), we evaluate its computation time against the naive approach, which recomputes the principal vectors and angles from scratch at every pruning step.
 Trajectory data is gathered by simulating the system from 500 random initial conditions---sampled uniformly from the box $[-2, 2]^2$---for 100 time steps each.
-This yields a dataset of $N = 50,000$ state observations.
 We compare the computation times across dictionary sizes of $s \in \{28, 103, 403\}$, which are constructed using polynomial and radial basis functions.
 The timing results are summarized in Table \ref{tab:timing_comparison}.

 Next, we utilize the same dataset with $N = 50,000$ to evaluate the quality of the leading non-trivial Koopman eigenfunction approximation obtained by SPV pruning.
 This is the eigenfunction associated with the eigenvalue closest to $\lambda = 1$, excluding the trivial eigenvalue at $1$.
 We employ thin-plate spline radial basis functions to construct the initial dictionary, with $k_{\text{centers}} = 500$ chosen via $k$-means clustering.
 We also include polynomial features up to degree $1$, resulting in a total initial dictionary size of $s = 503$.
 We then apply SPV pruning to reduce the dictionary size from $s = 503$ to $s^* = 15$.
 The results are visualized in Figure \ref{fig:eigenfuncs}.
 The improved eigenfunction provides a clear separation of the basins of attraction of the two stable equilibria.